 The Parque Nacional da Tijuna van makes it easy to get to Christ the Redeemer from inside the city.

-This is the fastest and most efficient way to get to the top and is definitely the preferred choice for travelers with limited time.
+This is the fastest and most efficient way to get to the top and is definitely the preferred choice for travellers with limited time.
+You can get a shuttle bus from Copacabana Beach to Christ the Redeemer.

 Where To Stay Near Christ The Redeemer